Riccati-ZORO: An efficient algorithm for heuristic online optimization of internal feedback laws in robust and stochastic model predictive control: Analysis of optimality and convergence

 \section{Analysis of optimality and convergence}

 In this section, we analyze the points to which Riccati-ZORO converges.
-In comparison to the exact feedback gain optimization problem \eqref{ocp:rob}, we introduced two sources of suboptimality with respect to the cost function.
-The first results from the heuristic choice of feedback gains, while the second is a consequence of the zero-order backoff updates.
+In comparison to the exact feedback gain optimization problem \eqref{ocp:rob}, Riccati-ZORO introduces two sources of suboptimality.
+The first results from the heuristic choice of feedback gains; the second from the zero-order backoff updates.
 In both cases, constraint satisfaction and any associated guarantees remain uncompromised.

-We start by writing~\eqref{ocp:rob} on a more abstract level.
-By eliminating the nominal and uncertainty state trajectories based on their dynamics \eqref{ocp:rob_dyn_nom}, \eqref{ocp:rob_dyn_unc}, and correspondingly redefining the objective and inequality constraints, we obtain
+We start by writing~\eqref{ocp:rob} at a more abstract level.
+By eliminating the nominal and uncertainty state trajectories $x$ and $P$ based on their dynamics \eqref{ocp:rob_dyn_nom}, \eqref{ocp:rob_dyn_unc}, and correspondingly redefining the objective and inequality constraints, we obtain